uber-archive/viewport-mercator-project/README.md

   </a>
 </p>

+> This repository is archived and no longer maintained.
+The code has been moved to https://github.com/uber-web/math.gl.

 # viewport-mercator-project | [Docs](http://uber-common.github.io/viewport-mercator-project/#/documentation/overview)

 Projection and camera utilities supporting the Web Mercator Projection.
 At its core this is a utility for converting to and from map coordinates (i.e. latitude, longitude) to screen coordinates and back.